-"Almost everyone you talk to has a different story about the incredible talent that
+has a different story about the incredible talent that Warren possesed.
+I'm proud to have

-Warren possesed.
-I'm proud to have had the honor to witness this talent up close and
+had the honor to witness this talent up close and personal.
+For me there is one day that

-personal.
-For me there is one day that stands above all the rest, that was the day when
+stands above all the rest, that was the day when Warren stood up one sunday morning and

-Warren stood up one sunday morning and walked down to the front of a school auditorium
+walked down to the front of a school auditorium where church was being held and accepted

-where church was being held and accepted the Lord Jesus Christ into his heart.
-So many
+the Lord Jesus Christ into his heart.
+So many times after that day you could hear him say

-and remember God loves you".
-Warren grew in the Lord but life's problems weighed very
+in the Lord but life's problems weighed very heavy on him.
+Just weeks prior to October

-heavy on him.
-Just weeks prior to October 25th 1998 he made his peace with God.
-Warren may
+25th 1998 he made his peace with God.
+Warren may have lost his last battle, but he

-have lost his last battle, but he utimately won the war.
-I know by God's word that he is
+utimately won the war.
+I know by God's word that he is in Heaven and this is not goodbye

-in Heaven and this is not goodbye but just, see you later!
-For my wife Barbara and I,
+but just, see you later!
+For my wife Barbara and I, Warren was a huge part of our lives

-Warren was a huge part of our lives and we will miss him dearly."
+and we will miss him dearly."
 Brian Price

 About